Bi-Level Reinforcement Learning Pathway for Sim-to-Real Optimality

-and used to generate simulation-based trajectories mimicking the real system.
-The \(\theta\) may include the parameters of the mathematical function representing the simulator dynamics, such as \acp{ode}, \acp{dnn}, etc. We consider a reward function \( R_{\theta}(s, a) \) in the simulation as a model of the real-world reward $r$.
-The parameters of \(R_\theta\) and \(f_\theta\) together constitute what we refer to as simulator parameters.
-The in-sim policy \(\pi_\phi\) is an implicit function of simulator parameters \(\theta\) through \(f_\theta\) and \(R_\theta\), derived by solving the in-sim \ac{rl} problem:
+We consider a simulation model as an abstract function \( {\mathcal P}_\theta \), approximating the real-world distribution $\mathcal{P}$, used to generate the next state given a current state-action pair \({{s}' \sim {\mathcal P}_\theta(\cdot \mid s, a)}\) and to generate simulation-based trajectories mimicking the real system.
+The parameters \(\theta\) may include the parameters of the functions defining the simulation dynamics.
+We consider a reward function \( R_{\theta}(s, a) \) in the simulation as a model of the real-world reward $r$.
+The parameters of \(R_\theta\) and \({\mathcal P}_\theta\) together constitute what we refer to as simulation parameters \(\theta\).
+The in-sim policy \(\pi_\phi\) is an implicit function of simulation parameters \(\theta\), derived by solving: